ozanMSFT/pytorch-wiki/PyTorch-Workflow-Cheatsheat.md

 git checkout my-awesome-feature
 ```

 Checkout the PyTorch viable/strict branch.
-All PyTorch tests are guaranteed to be passing on the viable/strict branch (as opposed to the master branch, where they might not pass). viable/strict is automatically advanced whenever a new commit to master passes all tests.
+All PyTorch tests are guaranteed to be passing on the viable/strict branch (as opposed to the master branch, where they might not pass). viable/strict lags behind PyTorch's master branch and is automatically advanced whenever a new commit to master passes all tests.
 [More details here](https://github.com/pytorch/pytorch/wiki/PyTorch-Basics#use-viablestrict)

 Create a new branch that is based on viable/strict and make some changes to PyTorch.